Prenatal development and air pollutant mixtures

 Male and female Zebrafish prepared for breeding.

-How do wildfires and fire retardants impact aquatic organisms?
+How do wildfires and the use of fire retardants impact aquatic organisms?